-Businesses are required to submit proof of points by submitting documentation through the A2 GBC Portal or by emailing sustainability@a2gov.org, with the subject line: A2 GBC Submittal.
-Upon receipt of documentation, it may take up to six weeks for the Ann Arbor Office of Sustainability and Innovations to review and verify materials.
-Questions about verification or required forms can be submitted to sustainability@a2gov.org.
+Businesses are required to submit proof of points by submitting documentation by emailing jburnham@a2gov.org, with the subject line: A2 GBC Submittal.
+Upon receipt of documentation, it may take multiple for the Ann Arbor Office of Sustainability and Innovations to review and verify materials.
+Questions about verification or required forms can be submitted to jburnham@a2gov.org.
 Guidance about what constitutes as proof of an action can be provided on the Ann Arbor Green Business Challenge website.